nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 1. Install porch CRDs into the cluster.

-1. Build the porch containers and loads them into the nodes of the kind cluster.
+1. Build the porch containers and load them into the nodes of the kind cluster.

 1. Deploy all porch components in the kind cluster, except the porch-server (porch's aggregated API server).
    The function-runner service will be exposed to the host via 172.18.255.201:9445.